ZhengL00/SLUDA/README.md

 # SLUDA

-This repository contains the source code for our paper.
+This repository contains the source code for our paper ACM MM 2024 "Self-Adaptive Fine-grained Multi-modal Data Augmentation for Semi-supervised Muti-modal Coreference Resolution".

 ## Setup
 - **Build environment**